oceanhackweek/ohw18_southern-ocean/ooi/README.md

 Our goals:

 Find the data!
-Identify the streams of data
+Identify the data streams